-Although site visits were limited in 2021 due to the global pandemic (as discussed above), Risk Management Officials and Inspectors still managed to carry out 22 inspections to investigate activities that could either be prohibited or require a risk management plan.
+Risk Management Officials and Inspectors to carried out 105 inspections to investigate activities that could either be prohibited or require a risk management plan.

-Provincial Progress: Addressing Risks on the Ground
+5. Provincial Progress: Addressing Risks on the Ground

 P : Progressing Well/On Target

 Provincial ministries, including MECP, MNRF, MTO and OMAFRA, are responsible for the implementation of source protection policies included in the Thames-Sydenham and Region Source Protection Plan.
 These ministries are reviewing previously issued provincial approvals (e.g., prescribed instruments such as environmental compliance approvals issued under the Environmental Protection Act), where they have been identified as a tool in our plan to address existing activities that pose a significant risk to sources of drinking water.
 The provincial approvals are being amended or revoked where necessary to conform with plan policies.
 Our policies set out a timeline of 5 years to complete the review and make any necessary changes.
 The ministries have completed this for 100% of previously issued provincial approvals in our source protection region.
 The above-noted Provincial Ministries have also established Standard Operating Policies to ensure that all new applications submitted for provincial approvals take into account the science generated through the Drinking Water Source Protection Program, and policies in the relevant source protection plan.
 Where necessary, new prescribed instruments are either being denied or issued with conditions added to ensure that the activity does not pose a significant threat to sources of drinking water.